diafygi/letsencrypt-nosudo/README.md

   -e EMAIL, --email EMAIL
                         contact email, default is webmaster@<shortest_domain>
-  -f, --file-based      if set, a file-based response is used user@hostname:~$
+  -f, --file-based      if set, a file-based response is used -n PORT_NUMBER, --port-number PORT_NUMBER
+                        port-number to listen for challenges on user@hostname:~$
 ```